-Pursue Your Love of Creativity with a Bachelor of Arts in Advertising and Graphic Design Degree
+What Is a Bachelor of Arts in Advertising and Graphic Design Degree?

 This advertising and graphic design degree guides students through a progressive development of knowledge and skills, which increase in complexity throughout the program.
 Students examine the conceptualization of inventive advertising and learn to execute their ideas to spearhead fully developed advertising campaigns.
-GCU emphasizes a hands-on style of learning.
+GCU emphasizes a hands-on style of learning within its advertising and graphic design degree program.
 In the studio classes, students collaborate with their peers to work on active client projects.

-The Benefits of Having a Graphic Design Degree with Advertising Background
+What Are the Benefits of Having a Graphic Design Degree with Advertising Background?

 The BA in Advertising and Graphic Design teaches students to become both detail-minded and “big picture” thinkers.
 You will know the importance of a brand then design strategy and produce advertisements.
 Students learn to develop ideas that make brands, products and ideas memorable to the consumer, with technical skills that are geared for today’s digital workflow.
 Graduates of this graphic design degree will have a portfolio of polished work that represents a broad spectrum of industries and project types.
 A professional portfolio is required to demonstrate career qualifications during the job search process.

-This advertising graphic design bachelor’s degree is available on GCU’s campus and online.
+This bachelor’s in advertising and graphic design degree is available on GCU’s campus and online.
 It requires a total of 120 credits for graduation.

-The Bachelor of Arts in Advertising and Graphic Design equips graduates with a versatile skillset.
-You will engage in the creative process of conceptualization then learn to design with images, typography, textures, color and shape.
-Examine various production methods and work with photography, illustration and emerging technologies.
+The Bachelor of Arts in Advertising and Graphic Design degree equips graduates with a versatile skillset.
+Students will engage in the creative process of conceptualization and then learn to design with images, typography, textures, color and shape.
+Students will also examine various production methods and work with photography, illustration and emerging technologies.
 Some of the skills and knowledge covered by this graphic design degree program include the following:

 - Creative concept development – how to come up with those great ideas